 * U.S. crude inventories fall by less than expected

-* Oil supples ample despite OPEC-led production cuts
+* Oil supplies ample despite OPEC-led production cuts

-LONDON, May 18 (Reuters) - Oil prices slipped on Thursday as the market remained well supplied with crude despite efforts by OPEC and other big exporters to curb production and support prices.
+LONDON, May 18 (Reuters) - Oil prices fell on Thursday on signs that the market remained well supplied with crude despite efforts by OPEC and other big exporters to curb production and support prices.

 But the U.S. crude drawdown was smaller than expected and the oil market remained extremely well supplied, analysts said.

 A surplus of U.S. supply has led to large volumes of crude being exported from the United States to northern Asia, undermining the OPEC-led efforts to tighten the market.

 The Organization of the Petroleum Exporting Countries and other producers including Russia pledged to cut output by almost 1.8 million barrels per day (bpd) in the first half of 2016, a deal likely to be extended until the end of March 2018.

 Other producers have been quick to fill any supply gaps.